bhdicaire/macSetup/README.md

     * terminal
     * timeMachine

-My objective is to work at the command line and automate so I don't have to document it extensively.
-So feel free to fork, and customize.
+My objective is to work at the command line and automate so I don't have to document extensively.

 ## What problem does it solve and why is it useful?